 Ticks are small spiderlike arachnids that bite to fasten themselves onto the skin and feed on blood.
 Ticks live in the fur and feathers of many birds and animals.
 Tick bites occur most often during early spring to late summer and in areas where there are many wild animals and birds.
-While most ticks don't carry diseases, and most tick bites don't cause serious health problems, it is important to understand the signs and symptoms of tick-bourne illnesses.
+While most ticks don't carry diseases, and most tick bites don't cause serious health problems, it is important to understand the signs and symptoms of tick-borne illnesses.
 Ticks should be removed properly from humans and pets as soon as possible.
 Removing the tick's body helps to avoid diseases the tick may pass on during feeding.
-Once removed, it is important to assess for tick-bourne illnesses.
+Once removed, it is important to assess for tick-borne illnesses.
 These include Lyme Disease, Rocky Mountain Spotted Fever, Anaplasmosis, Babesiosis and Tularemia.
+Adult ticks are the easiest to identify and male and female ticks of the same species may look different.
+Nymphal and larval ticks are very small and may be hard to identify.
+Nymph size ticks are tiny, like a speck of dirt, or a pinhead.
+Please note: Image posted is extremely magnified.

 Top 5 Tips for Camps